 Hannah firmly believes that each family is individual and so is every baby – and she isn’t there to tell you how to raise your family, but to support you to find a solution if what you are doing isn’t working for you right now.
 Her confident, positive, gentle and most of all effective approach has ensured that families recommend her all over the world and have come back for second and third babies (even before they are born!).

-"The use of sleeping bags is also supported by safe sleep guidelines.
+"The use of sleep bags is also supported by safe sleep guidelines.
 This view is supported by the Lullaby trust.
-This isn’t only because sleeping bags are less likely to go over your babies head but also because of temperature control, which is easily adhered to by following the thickness, often referred to as ‘tog’, guidelines."
+This isn’t only because sleep bags are less likely to go over your babies head but also because of temperature control, which is easily adhered to by following the thickness, often referred to as ‘tog’, guidelines."

 Transition to a bed: